PayPal Holdings Inc. (PYPL): These Numbers are Too Good to be true

 Technical breakdown of PayPal Holdings Inc. (PYPL)

 Bearing in mind the latest performance of PayPal Holdings Inc., several moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -54.97%.
-Additionally, trading for the stock in the period of the last six months notably improved by 5.44%, alongside a downfall of -57.65% for the period of the last 12 months.
-The shares increased approximately by -6.71% in the 7-day charts and went down by 0.17% in the period of the last 30 days.
-Common stock shares were lifted by -9.25% during last recorded quarter.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -57.18%.
+Additionally, trading for the stock in the period of the last six months notably improved by 0.79%, alongside a downfall of -57.06% for the period of the last 12 months.
+The shares increased approximately by -7.23% in the 7-day charts and went up by -9.51% in the period of the last 30 days.
+Common stock shares were lifted by -16.51% during last recorded quarter.